 Mexican (Planifolia family)

 Mexico is where the nearly all of the world's vanilla beans all originated.
-The climate and soil of Mexico contribute to a rich vanilla aroma and traditional taste, but with a slight vanilla kick that hints of smokey caramel.
+The climate and soil of Mexico contribute to a rich vanilla aroma and traditional taste, but with a slight vanilla kick that hints of smokey caramel and chocolate.
 Sometimes woody and sometimes a soft coffee scent are also present.
 This is usually a more expensive vanilla bean as supplies are limited due to low production within Mexico.

 Indonesian (Planifolia family)

 This is a popular vanilla bean for dark chocolate lovers.
-Indonesian beans have an earthy, strong and smokey vanilla profile that contributes to chocolate and mocha notes that are perfect for dark chocolates, frostings and brownies.
+Indonesian beans have an earthy, strong and smokey vanilla profile that contribute to chocolate and mocha notes that are perfect for dark chocolates, frostings and brownies.
 DIY extract makers will often use bourbon with their Indonesian vanilla beans to accentuate the smokey/sweet taste of Indonesian vanilla.

-Tahitian (Tahitensis family)
+Tahiti (Tahitensis family)

 Ugandan (Planifolia family)